 Refer to section 2.10.5, "Protocol for interpreting repeating segments or segment groups in an update Message" for information on updating records in a database.

-Version control rules regarding fields can be found in section 2.7, "".
+Version control rules regarding fields can be found in section 2.7, "Version compatibility definition".

-Local extension rules regarding fields can be found in section 2.10, "".
+Local extension rules regarding fields can be found in section 2.10, "Local Extension".

 Field or Component Status